Adaptive advantage in entanglement-assisted communications

 In contrast, in a non-adaptive strategy, Bob would measure the message $M$ and his local system $B$ independently:

 The quantum situation is richer than the classical one and in between the above two extremes, there are many intermediate situations that are also adaptive, even though they do not involve joint measurements.
-For instance, Bob could first measure his share $B$ of the state and use the outcome to advise his choice of measurement on the incoming quantum message $M$, corresponding to a measurement of the form $B^{MB}_{b|y} = \sum_{b'} B^{M}_{b|b'}\otimes B^{B}_{b'|y}$, or conversely first measure $M$ to advice the measurement on $B$, corresponding to $B^{MB}_{b|y} = \sum_{b'} B^{M}_{b'|y}\otimes B^{B}_{b|b'}$.
-The NPA-inspired hierarchy developed in \cite{Tavakoli2021} for the general case \eqref{eq:eaqc} can be adapted to the latter subcase with additional commutation constraints on the measurement operators.
+For instance, Bob could first measure his share $B$ of the state and use the outcome to advise his choice of measurement on $M$, i.e.~$B^{MB}_{b|y} = \sum_{b'} B^{M}_{b|b'}\otimes B^{B}_{b'|y}$, or conversely first measure $M$ to advice the measurement on $B$, i.e.~$B^{MB}_{b|y} = \sum_{b'} B^{M}_{b'|y}\otimes B^{B}_{b|b'}$.

-Contrarily to the case of classical communication where the advantage of adaptive strategies is not immediately obvious, in the quantum case it is straightforward that general adaptive strategies, in the form of joint measurements on $M$ and $B$, lead to considerable advantages.
+Whereas for classical communication an adaptive advantage was not immediately obvious, in the quantum case it is straightforward that general adaptive strategies lead to considerable advantages.
 The paradigmatic example is dense coding \cite{Bennett1992}, where Alice can communicate two $D$its to Bob, encoded in an EA qu$D$it.
-This means that in the task of minimal error state discrimination, where Alice has $X$ inputs and Bob has one measurement ($Y=1$) with $B=X$ outcomes, the discrimination success rate $p_\text{mesd}=\frac{1}{X}\sum_{x}p(b=x|x)=\frac{D^2}{X}$ is achievable.
-In contrast, any strategy that involves separable measurements on $M$ and $B$ (including adaptive ones, where e.g., the outcome of the measurement on $M$ is used to select the measurement on $B$) satisfies the bound $p_\text{mesd}\leq \frac{D}{X}$ (which is a generalization of the LOCC bound given in Lemma~8 of \cite{Nathanson2005}).
+This means that in the task of minimal error state discrimination, where Alice has $X$ inputs and Bob has one measurement ($Y=1$) with $B=X$ outcomes, the success rate $p_\text{mesd}=\frac{1}{X}\sum_{x}p(b=x|x)=\frac{D^2}{X}$ is achievable.
+In contrast, any strategy that involves separable measurements on $M$ and $B$ (including those that are adaptive) satisfies the bound $p_\text{mesd}\leq \frac{D}{X}$ (which is a generalization of Lemma~8 in \cite{Nathanson2005}).
 Indeed, writing $\tilde{\psi}_x^{MB}=\$_x\otimes \openone[\psi]$ and an arbitrary separable measurement as $B^{MB}_x=\sum_\lambda B_{x,\lambda}^M\otimes B_{x,\lambda}^B$, we find

 where we used that $\tilde{\psi}^B=\Tr_M\left(\tilde{\psi}_x^{MB}\right)$ is independent of $x$.